releach/blue-bike-data/README.txt

-# Bluebikes Data
+# Boston Bluebikes graph

-This repo contains an ontology, taxonomy, and instance data for a sample knowledge graph of Boston's Bluebikes bikeshare program data.
-Created for demo purposes.
+This repo contains an ontology, taxonomy, instance data, sample queries, and a transformation script for an RDF graph of Boston's Bluebikes bikeshare program data.
+Created for CP demo.